stackbit-projects/great-onion-0e763/content/_index.md

     type: section_hero
     title: 'Hi,'
     content: >
-      My name is Houda, I'm a computer science graduate student at Georgia Tech living in the Seattle area, I'm passionate about Machine Learning and Technology.
+      My name is **Houda**, I'm a computer science graduate student at Georgia Tech living in the Seattle area, I'm passionate about Machine Learning and Technology.
     actions: []
   - section_id: latest-projects